Code-Institute-Submissions/ci-milestonefour/README.md

 Apple iPad mini, safari
 Google Chrome, laptop

+### Bugs

+As always there were many bugs found during the course of development.
+I had many issues along the way in this project, mostly I found the main issue was me and not understanding correctly or not calling functions correctly.
+I do struggle at times with Python and Jinja templating language but the more I do the better I get and the understanding improves also.
+This is the biggest challenge during the course but my main issue is with timing.
+Certain events caused me to be delayed but with the help of various outlets like Slack, Tutor support and Mentor support I was able to complete this project.

+I had some problems with toasts messages not displaying correctly, behind the Navbar and to the left.
+This was a frustrating issue that went on so some time.
+In the end It was a simple fix CSS by targeting the right attribute which fix the problem instantly.

+I also had a major issue with the footer.
+It was always showing in the wrong place in the middle of some pages.
+On inspection it turned out I had put the footer in the main content so taking it out of there and pasting in after solve the issue.
+I also added an id with some styling in CSS to make sure it stayed where it was supposed to.

+I originally had the products and subscriptions together in the same app but I wanted to try and split into two different apps, this proved to be a lot more difficult and time consuming as I had all the views and urls written.
+So I reverted back to having together with the products.
+So when I deleted the subscriptions app I caused a major problem.

 ### Known Bugs

 I have an issue with the back to top button.
 I am out of time to try and fix but maybe its something I can research and find a solution to for a future addition.
 It seems to be hidden behind footer on some pages and visable on others.
 It does work however but annoying thats is not visable.